 Committees and Meetings

-The Moray Council’s political decision making, led by an Independents and Scottish Conservatives and Unionist coalition, operates a committee structure and meet on an eight weekly cycle, with a break during the summer.
+The Moray Council’s political decision making, is led by a Scottish National Party (SNP) minority administration and operates a committee structure which meets on an eight weekly cycle, with a break during the summer.
 Details of the Council’s committee structure can be found here, while a timetable of meetings can be found here.

 Council meetings are open to the public and press, although occasionally the meeting will sit in private for legal or confidential reasons.